-If you do go out, PLEASE maintain proper distancing and wear a mask at all times in public places.
+If you do go out, PLEASE maintain proper distancing and wear a mask when necessary in public places.
 Remember, your actions affect others, and won’t know if you are infected until it’s too late.
 Wearing a mask can help prevent you spreading it to others.
-If you or someone in your household is not feeling well, STAY HOME!
+If you or someone in your household is not feeling well, please stay home.

-Everyone is capable of making the decisions that are right for themselves and their own families during Nevada’s reopening.
-Do what you feel is right for you, and don’t get worked up about what others are doing (unless of course, it directly effects you).
-We are all in this together, let’s work together and do what’s needed to get our state opened properly and our Nevadans back to work.
+Everyone is capable of making the decisions that are right for themselves and their own families during this transition.
+We are all in this together, let’s work together and do what’s needed to get our state opened completely and safely and our Nevadans back to work.
 Stay safe everyone!

 Stay tuned for any updates regarding events and promotions around the city that may be affected by the current situation.
-We make every effort to make sure everything on Vegas Living on the Cheap is 100% accurate.
 Please bear with us as we navigate this new territory and strive to give you the most relevant information.

 Please check out some of our other free and cheap posts below: